-I often use the following diagram to help explain the concept of the ‘Soma’.
+I often use the following diagram to help explain the concept of the ‘Soma’ as opposed to the Body/Mind.
 I have found it to be a useful way to elaborate on this idea.
 In his book Somatics, Thomas Hanna defined ‘Soma’ as ‘the body experienced from within’.
 That is, your first-person internalised experience of yourself.

 So let’s say the circle above represents your physical body and all its associated physical sensations.
 Hunger, thirst, hot, cold, pleasure, pain, tension, fatigue, and so on.
 These sensations are constantly changing.
 So we include arrows on the circle to reflect this ever changing flow of sensations